epfl-dlab/Quotebank/phases.md

 # Spinn3r character encoding: description of Phases A through E

+Quotebank was extracted from news articles that had been collected from the media aggregation service Spinn3r (now called [Datastreamer](https://www.datastreamer.io)).
-The Spinn3r from which Quotebank was extracted was collected over the course of over a decade.
+The Spinn3r data was collected over the course of over a decade.
 During this time, the client-side code used for collecting the data changed several times, and various character-encoding-related issues led to different representations of the original text at different times.
 Most issues relate to capital letters and non-ASCII characters.

 This document, although not entirely conclusive, is the result of an "archæological" endeavor to reconstruct the history of the various character encodings used at different times during Spinn3r data collection.